The Complete Guide to Rajmachi Trek

 Post monsoon and the winter season, the color changes on the trek completely.
 The color of autumn trees and clear views is something totally different to trek for.

-This is the only one section on the trek which can be classified as something to watch out for.
+This is the only one section on the trek which can be classified as something to be cautious of.

 How To Reach Rajmachi Trek